Privacy, HIPAA Policies and Confidentiality

 We may use or disclose your demographic information and the dates that you received treatment as necessary in order to contact you for fundraising activities supported by our Hospital.
-If you do not want to receive these materials, please contact Johnston Health’s Marketing & Community Relations Department and request that these fundraising materials not be sent to you.
+If you do not want to receive these materials, please contact Johnston Health's Director of Marketing & Community Relations and request that these fundraising materials not be sent to you.

 USES AND DISCLOSURES THAT MAY BE MADE WITH AN OPPORTUNITY TO OBJECT

 We may use and disclose your protected health information in the following instances.
 You have the opportunity to agree or object to the use or disclosure of all or part of your protected health information in such instances.
 If you are not present or able to agree or object to the use or disclosure of the protected health information, then the Hospital may, using professional judgment, determine whether the disclosure is in your best interest.
 In this case, only the protected health information that is relevant to your health care will be disclosed.

 Inpatient Facility Directory: Unless you object, we will use and disclose in our facility directory your name, the location at which you are receiving care and your condition (in general terms).
 If you do not wish to be included in the inpatient facility directory, please complete the applicable section of the Johnston Health Privacy Request Form.
 This form is available at any registration area, nursing unit, the Patient Services Office or from the Privacy Officer.
 A request to opt out of the inpatient facility directory is effective for the current visit and all future inpatient visits to our facility until revoked by the patient.
 A revocation must be made on the Johnston Health Privacy Revocation Form.
 This form is available in the same areas as the Johnston Health Privacy Request Form.